Back to top anchor

 Childhood Immunisation

-It is important that immunisations, starting at Pregnancy, are done on time to prevent disease, but it is never too late to start or continue.
+It is important that immunisations, starting at Pregnancy, are completed on time to prevent disease, but it is never too late to start or continue.
 For all immunisations make an appointment at your general practice (family doctor).

 Children are entitled to free immunisations for: